On this page Skip this page navigation

 Special rules regarding sick leave

-Certain professionals may not take sick leave where it would constitute an act of professional misconduct or a dereliction of professional duty (e.g. health practitioners).
+Certain professionals may not take sick leave where it would constitute an act of professional misconduct or a dereliction of professional duty (for example, health practitioners).
 For a list of professions to which this special rule applies, please refer to the guide to special rules and exemptions.